essie snake, rattle and roll Review

 Magnetic polishes had already existed at this point in the traditional cat-eye or wave style effect, so the snakeskin effect was an innovation to the field.

-The nail polish colors in the winter 2012 repstyle collection are:
+The winter 2012 repstyle collection nail polish colors:

 Below are a few swatches of snake, rattle and roll shown in 2 coats: